Canning Apple Pie Filling

 • Sugar.
 I tend to use granulated sugar, but you can use brown sugar if you’d like.
 Use the same amount, whichever you choose.
 Brown sugar will make your apple pie filling a darker color.

 • Clear jel.
-Clear jel is a thickener that is recommended by experts for thickening pie fillings.
+Clear jel is a thickener (a chemically modified corn starch) that is recommended by experts for thickening pie fillings and sealing in a boiling water canner.
 It is sometimes hard to find locally unless you have a small bulk food store, but you can buy it on Amazon.
 More about this below.

 • Cinnamon & nutmeg.
 These are the two spices I use in my apple pie filling.
 I go heavier on the cinnamon and light on the nutmeg.
 Saigon cinnamon has great flavor.
 Cloves and allspice are also options if you’d like to tweak the flavor.